July 24: Sherri Ingalsbe and Allen Furst

 1. Show up!

-You are allowed 3 absences without a substitute each term (May-October and November-April); being late or leaving early (before 1:00) counts as 1/3 absence.
+You are allowed 3 absences without a substitute each term (April-September and October-March); being late (past 11:40) or leaving early (before 1:00) counts as 1/2 absence.
 If you need to miss a meeting, a good substitute is anyone who does not work in a field which competes with a chapter member.
 Non-BNI members with a business can only substitute twice; anything else would be unfair to those who pay for membership.
 Your business may have other people who can take your place; friends, family or clients could all be good subs.

 But don't overuse substitutes, as this won't help you build relationships - and BNI is all about relationships.